 “Mantis” (55 Poems)

 Song—3/4 time (55 Poems)

 Composed of selections from all movements of “A” written up to that point (LZ dated the work as finished 29 Oct.
 1964): that is, through “A”-14 plus the three short occasional movements composed in 1963 and numbered out of sequence: “A”-16, -17 and -20.

 Selections of Others made by LZ

-William Shakespeare, from Pericles, the Prologue to Act III spoken by Gower.
-LZ notes that he is using the 1st Quarto text (a couple lines from this prologue are quoted in Bottom 422).
+Shakespeare, Pericles, Gower chorus to Act III / Text of the First Quarto [a couple lines from this prologue are quoted in Bottom 422]

-Under this title LZ made a short selection of younger poets for Poetry Pilot, the newsletter of the Academy of American Poets, published May 1966:
+Under this title LZ made a short selection of younger poets for Poetry Pilot, the newsletter of the Academy of American Poets: